What Makes a Deliverable Board-Ready: The 16-Point Quality Gate

 Check 1: APA 7th Citations on Every Claim

-Every factual claim in a Sagentix deliverable carries an in-text citation in APA 7th edition format: (Author, Year) linked to a full reference entry with report numbers and publication details.
+Every factual claim in a Sagentix deliverable carries an in-text citation in APA 7th edition format: (Author, Year) linked to a full reference entry with report numbers and publication details Sagentix 16-Point Quality Gate, 2026.

 Why it matters: The citation isn't decoration.
 It's a verification path.
-When a board member questions a market size figure, the founder can point to (Industry Research, 2025, Report No. 54161) — a specific report that can be independently retrieved and verified.
+When a board member questions a market size figure, the founder can point to a specific NAICS-coded industry brief — for example, a management consulting industry profile (NAICS 541611) sourced from VerticalIQ — that can be independently retrieved and verified (VerticalIQ, 2026).
 No ambiguity.
 No "our consultant's estimates."

 How it differs from typical output: Most consulting deliverables cite sources loosely — "based on industry research" or "according to market estimates."
 AI-generated analyses often cite nothing at all, or worse, cite sources that don't exist.
+Peer-reviewed studies of GPT-class models have found that a majority of AI-generated references contain fabrication or error, including citations that do not exist (Walters & Wilder, 2023).
 APA 7th forces specificity: author, year, report number, publisher.
 Every claim is traceable.

-Claims that cannot be sourced are tagged [Unverified] — never silently presented as fact.
+Claims that cannot be sourced are removed or re-anchored — never silently presented as fact Sagentix Phase 10 Evidence Discipline, 2026.

 Check 2: Industry Research Data with Page-Level Provenance